 Over the next few decades we need to increase global food production to meet increasing demand from an expanding population, and we must do this as the global climate changes and natural resources such as fossil fuels and fresh water become limiting.

 What we do

-At the John Innes Centre and the Sainsbury Laboratory we believe that to achieve this, a variety of approaches to crop improvement including plant breeding and genetic modification (GM) are essential.
+At the John Innes Centre we believe that to achieve this, a variety of approaches to crop improvement including plant breeding and genetic modification (GM) are essential.